Report IRS Robocall Scams & Get Compensation

 You have not paid your IRS taxes in years.
 You have been authorized to receive free tax help to avoid garnishment of your paycheck and bank accounts.
 No credit card is needed; I repeat, free tax help, and no credit card is needed.
 Please hold.
 Thank you so much for holding, your friend, the representative is ready to accept the call.
 Please press one to be connected; I repeat, please press one to be connected to your representative or press 7 to be removed from this list.”

-Robocalls Cannot Be Legal, Can They?
+Robocalls Cannot Be , Can They?

-Thanks to the Telephone Consumer Protection Act (TCPA), legal businesses cannot use automated calls to contact their customers without receiving permission to do so.
+Thanks to the Telephone Consumer Protection Act (TCPA), businesses cannot use automated calls to contact their customers without receiving permission to do so.

 While robocalls tend to be annoying, they can be put to good use, and not all of them are deemed illegal.